redhat-na-ssa/data-science-notebooks/scipy/README.md

 ### 3) On an OpenShift cluster

 If running on OpenShift, the Jupyter notebook image needs to be configured the same as above.
+Once logged into Jupyter, upload the [01-py-slicer notebook file](01-py-slicer.ipynb).